-Under the second part of code provision A.4.2 of the CG Code (which has been re-numbered as code provision B.2.2 since 1st January 2022), every director, including those appointed for a specific term, should be subject to retirement by rotation at least once every three years.
+Under code provision B.2.2 of the CG Code, every director, including those appointed for a specific term, should be subject to retirement by rotation at least once every three years.

 Every director of the company, including those appointed for a specific term (save for any chairman or managing director under the company's Private Act which was enacted in Bermuda in 1990), shall be subject to retirement by rotation at least once every three years.
 Pursuant to section 4(g) of the Private Act of the company, any chairman or any managing director of the company shall not be subject to retirement by rotation under the Bye-laws.
 The board believes that the continuity of the office of chairman and managing director provides the group with strong and consistent leadership and allows more effective planning and execution of long-term business strategies.
 The board is of the view that the present arrangement is most beneficial to the company and the shareholders as a whole.